seed-rs/seed-homepage/markdown/lifecycle.md

 - [did_update](https://docs.rs/seed/0.1.11/seed/fn.did_update.html)
 - [will_unmount](https://docs.rs/seed/0.1.11/seed/fn.will_unmount.html)

-Each of these functions takes a single argument: A closure containing the actions to perform, and doesn't return anything.
+Each of these takes a single parameter: the closure described above.

 Example:
 ```rust